International Dentist Program — D.D.S.

 Photograph.
 A recent passport size photograph uploaded through your supplemental application.

-Screening: Completed applications submitted before the application deadline will first be evaluated by the Office of Admissions .
+Screening: Completed applications submitted before the application deadline will be given priority consideration by the Office of Admissions.

-Admissions testing: Testing is conducted one or more Sundays in the fall.
+Admissions testing: Is by invitation only and is conducted one or more Sundays in the fall.

 Interview : Based on Admissions testing, applicants may be invited to interview .

 Final selection: The applicant's admissions testing results, interview and application file, are presented to the School of Dentistry Admissions Committee for final selection.
-Twenty-four (24) applicants are accepted each year for enrollment in the International Dentist Program which begins in the Spring term.
+Thirty-two (32) applicants are accepted each year for enrollment in the International Dentist Program which begins in the Summer term.

 Deposits.
 A student accepted into the International Dentist Program must submit a deposit of $4,000 USD to Loma Linda University within 30 days of acceptance.
 Deposits become part of the first term’s tuition.
 Failure to submit this deposit will result in the loss of the applicant’s position in the class.